 - 8.6 Achieving more genuinely sustainable development in delivering growth is the key policy thrust of the plan.
-Sustainability considerations are diverse and need to be prioritised in all decisions relating to the location, form and design of development. - 8.7 In the following policies, policy CS1 Sustainable Development Climate Change covers the key areas of energy conservation, carbon reduction and water use; and policy CS4 Protecting our Assets covers the conservation of the built and natural environment and the use of natural resources. - 8.8 Policies CS2 The Location and Nature of Development and CS5 Improving Accessibility set out the approach to locating development so as to maximise sustainable travel opportunities and to use land efficiently, taking into account existing and future flood risks. - 8.9 The social and economic objectives of sustainable development are covered in subsequent policies relating to housing provision (see the 'Live' section) and employment provision (see the 'Work' section).
+Sustainability considerations are diverse and need to be prioritised in all decisions relating to the location, form and design of development. - 8.7 In the following policies, policy CS1 Sustainable Development Climate Change covers the key areas of climate change and the presumption in favour of sustainable development-energy conservation, carbon reduction and water use; and policy CS4 Protecting our Assets covers the conservation of the built and natural environment and the use of natural resources. - 8.8 Policies CS2 The Location and Nature of Development and CS5 Improving Accessibility set out the approach to locating development so as to maximise sustainable travel opportunities and to use land efficiently, taking into account existing and future flood risks. - 8.9 The social and economic objectives of sustainable development are covered in subsequent policies relating to housing provision (see the 'Live' section) and employment provision (see the 'Work' section).